monofuel/monoprompt/README.md

 ## Fine-Tuning

+- TODO not implemented yet

 - projects with both monoprompts and their document output can be further fine-tuned, as we have both instructions and the output to train on.
 - This can be very useful to incrementally train models on existing codebases by introducing monoprompts to instruct the model with.

 ## Plugin system

+- TODO not implemented yet

 - monoprompts can be extended with plugins that hook into different stages of the monoprompt generation process.

 ### Post-Processor

+- TODO not implemented yet

 - post-processors can be used to modify the output of a monoprompt.
 - for example, we could try to run a compiler on the output and then run the compiler errors through another LLM to automatically correct them.

 ### Dynamic Context

+- TODO not implemented yet

 - dynamic context via executable plugins
 - a plugin is a binary or script that can take in a json object, and return a json object response with an array of context objects